Three of the Best Klein Multimeters

 The MM6000 would be pretty impressive at three times its price, but coming in at just under $100 it’s simply incredible.
 This meter is suitable for pretty much anyone who works with electricity, don’t let the low price fool you into thinking it’s anything remotely like most meters available at its price point.

-It’s user-friendly, durable, and boasts an amazing amount of features.
+It’s user-friendly, rugged, and boasts an amazing amount of features.
 Foremost it’ll be able to detect nearly anything you’ll need to with a digital multimeter, including AC/DC voltage, resistance, capacitance, and even the duty-cycle of batteries.

 Add in the fact that it’ll read temperature right out of the box and you have something of a winner for pretty much any application.

 Klein’s high-end products are all American made, as opposed to being outsourced, and this meter is one of those that are proudly stamped as “Made in the USA.”
 It shows in the construction, and the meter itself is actually rated to take a ten-foot drop as well as the CAT IV safety rating which will keep the operator safe from most electricity.
+You can tell that the insulation on the outer casing just feels so much more rugged compared to other test equipment.

 It also comes with a five-year warranty, so you’re sure to be safe from any malfunctions or errors in construction.
 Klein Tools has gone all-out with the MM6000.